zikunz/chatbot/docs/README.md

 ```

 #### Deleting a Task: `delete`
 Deletes the task with the given index.
+Note that the index given should be valid.

 **Format**:`delete INDEX`
-Note that the index given should be valid

 Example:
 ```$xslt